 13. Brochure Website

 A brochure website works as a brochure for your company.
 It does not sell anything like your e-commerce website but offers basic information about your company.
-It has a few pages, such as a homepage that it defines who you are and what you do, a portfolio page where it advertises your products and services, a history page displaying your journey, a contact page, etc. Your contact page may contain the address to your business website or eCommerce website to guide interested customers.
+It has a few pages, such as a homepage that defines who you are and what you do, a portfolio page where it advertises your products and services, a history page displaying your journey, a contact page, etc. Your contact page may contain the address to your business website or eCommerce website to guide interested customers.

 It can be helpful when you have only started your business and want to upgrade it to an e-commerce website.
 To register an online presence, this type of website is perfect.